haroonmu/Sit725-individual-project/README.md

 I created a simple project that have a introductory page and then a portfolio page where a person can add their projects for their record as well as to showcase them or to present them.

-This is the final compilation of all the practical classes containing my mojor learning through out this unit including APIs, MVC model, Sockets etc.....
+This is the final compilation of all the practical classes containing my major learning through out this unit including APIs, MVC model, Sockets etc.....

 <------------------------------------------------------------------------------------>